Equal Civil Partnerships Campaign

 We've already come a long way.
 Over 130,000 people have signed our petition on Change.org calling on the government to open civil partnerships to all.
 MPs from across the political spectrum are calling for change.

 Meanwhile, Charles Keidan and Rebecca Steinfeld, a different-sex couple from London, are challenging the ban in the courts.
-Their case will be heard in the UK Supreme Court on 15th May 2018 and judgment will be handed down on 27th June 2018.
+Their case was heard in the UK Supreme Court on 15th May 2018 and judgment will be handed down on 27th June 2018.

 These efforts need your support.
 With your help, we can sustain and grow our political campaign and legal case.